 As you make a plan, you’ll run into the temptation to cram every hour with activities.
 If both parents go overboard on the activities, no matter how well planned out, it will be overwhelming and exhausting for your kids.
 The holidays should provide a nice break from the strict regimen they face at school and their extracurriculars.
 Schedule in downtime where they can relax, come up with their own activities, or simply sit around with family.
 It will likely be more enjoyable and memorable than another outing.

-You can also simplify things for your kids by easing into the introductions to new families.
+You can also simplify things for your kids by easing into the introductions to new families, especially during the first holiday after separation.
 If you’re already remarried or dating, don’t go overboard with taking your kid to functions with this new side of the family.
 A relationship will develop overtime, so don’t force a new group of people on your kid over one holiday break.